nurfatinas/SauceDemo-TestAutomation/README.md

 3. Configure environment-specific settings in the `config` package.
 4. Run test cases using TestNG.

-Feel free to explore the codebase and adapt the framework for your own projects!
+Feel free to explore the codebase and let me know if the any improvement can be made!